Last updated on 2026-03-05

 Career Options

-• Architectural Technologist: Work with architects and engineers to create detailed designs and plans for building projects.
+- Architectural Technologist: Work alongside architects to create detailed drawings and specifications for building projects.

-• Construction Estimator: Analyze project costs and prepare estimates for construction projects.
+- Construction Estimator: Analyze project plans and specifications to prepare accurate cost estimates for construction projects.

-• Building Inspector: Ensure compliance with building codes and regulations during construction.
+- Building Inspector: Ensure compliance with building codes and regulations during construction and renovation projects.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.